Dwoinn/para-calendar/docs/en/guide/migration-guide-v2.md

 npm install @para-calendar/calendar@<version> # specific version since 2.0
 ```

-Also, the filenames have been changed from `tui-calendar` to `toastui-calendar`.
+Also, the filenames have been changed from `tui-calendar` to `para-calendar`.

 ```js
 /* ES6 module in Node.js environment */